The High Castes

 "Then," said my father, placing his hands solemnly on my shoulders, "in virtue of my authority as Administrator of this city and in the presence of the Council of High Castes, I declare you to be a Warrior of Ko-ro-ba."

 My father was smiling.
 I removed my helmet, feeling proud as I heard the approval of the Council, both in voice and by Gorean applause, the quick, repeated striking of the left shoulder with the palm of the right hand.
 Aside from candidates for the status of Warrior, none of my caste was permitted to enter the Council armed.
 Had they been armed, my caste brothers would have struck their spear blades on their shields.
 As it was, they smote their shoulders in the civilian manner, more exuberantly perhaps than was compatible with the decorum of that weighty chamber.
 Somehow I had the feeling they were genuinely proud of me, though I had no idea why.
-I had surely done nothing to warrant their commendation. — Tarnsman of Gor, pages 62-63.
+I had surely done nothing to warrant their commendation. — Tarnsman of Gor, pages 62-63."Flee!" she said.

 "I am of the Warriors," I said.